erika947/erika947.github.io/README.md

 * [VSCode](https://code.visualstudio.com/Download) - For HTML, CSS, and JavaScript
 * [Google](https://www.google.com/) - Google Images, Mouse crusor
 * [Youtube](https://www.youtube.com/watch?v=p7oVVBW_BHw&t=499s) - Used for Bubble Audio
+* [Procreate](https://procreate.art/) - To draw and create my wireframe

+## Things I want to work on
+- The Reset buttom to pop up as a transparent screen with who one
+- Who wins to also to pop up on that screen and give out the correct winner
+- Add bubbles animation to either screen or crusor